Stocks rally, driving Wall Street to a rare winning week

 Over the last week, investors have been modestly ratcheting back their expectations for how high the Fed will hike interest rates into early next year.

 That’s helped yields in the Treasury market recede.
-The yield on the two-year Treasury, which tends to move with expectations for the Fed’s actions, has dropped back to 3.07% from more than 3.40% in the middle of last week.
+The yield on the two-year Treasury, which tends to move with expectations for the Fed’s actions, dropped back to 3.06% from more than 3.40% in the middle of last week.

 It started the year just a bit above 1.50%.